LyubomirT/intense-rp-next/docs/welcome/quick-start-guide/connect-to-sillytavern.md

 1. Open a browser window (Chrome, Firefox, or Edge, depending on your settings)
 2. Navigate to DeepSeek's website
-3. Initialize the local API server on port 5000
+3. Initialize the local API server (default port 5000, configurable in settings)

 !!! info "Browser Login"
     If this is your first time running IntenseRP Next (or you haven't enabled persistent cookies), you'll need to log in to DeepSeek when the browser opens.
 If you configured auto-login in the settings, this will happen automatically.